benjaminpharris/triplewhaledev/README.md

 This repository modularizes the data extraction, processing, and upload steps necessary to provide core data to TripleWhale's platform.

-1. **daily_send.py** - The main script that calls submodules automatically via Github Actions
+1. **Master.py** / **Master.ipynb** - The main script that calls submodules.
+Each submodule performs a specific function in the data processing pipeline
-2.
+2.  *snowflake_extract_1* - Calls "DISH_RETAIL_DL.ORDER_ORCHESTRATION.CUSTOMERORDER_PARSE" to gather orders tracked in Snowflake
+3.  *normalize_2* - Sanitizes fields from the orders table
+4.  *group_payloads_3* - Collapses order data on order ID.
+This means each row is one order id
+5.  *send_triplewhale_4* - Sends data to the Triplewhale API and captures logs in case of upload failure